ff0000-ad-tech/wp-creative-server/README.md

 Similarly executing code can be centralized, leaving only functions specific to a particular ad with that unit - the beauty of modularity!
 But the setup to achieve this are opinionated, ranging from cognitive overload to creative restriction to undue repetition.

 #### Optimization & Performance
 Ads run across all devices, platforms, systems, containers.
-This is a hostile, untestable, restricted environment in which the unit will need to run, easily, several hundred million impressions over its flight of a couple days.
+This is a hostile, untestable, restricted environment in which the unit will need to run, easily, several hundred million impressions over its flight of a couple days (or much longer).

 #### Budget & Timing
 Despite expectations on par with longer-lived applications, the reality does not afford ROI on campaign-spanning infrastructure.

 #### Recycling & Migration
 _Can't this all be automated??_ Yes, except for the previous points, plus one destructive edit: The underlying technology (HTML, CSS, Javascript) is evolving daily.
+This makes for yet more reasonable reluctance on the part of financiers, for the unlikelihood that the investment will live up to its promise, by the time it is finished.

+## Open Source